Atul2711/Algorithm-Visualizer/README.md

 Simple algorithm visualizer built using javascipt.
 ## Give it a whirl :https://atul2711.github.io/Algorithm-Visualizer/

-## Only Merge Sort and bubble sort is working for now rest algos will be added soon.
+## Only Merge Sort,Insertion Sort and bubble sort is working for now rest algos will be added soon.